malomalo/typed_uuid/README.md

 - M is 4 bits and is the Version
 - N is 3 bits and is the Variant of the Version followed a bit

-We modify this and use the following structure and place the enum (1 byte / 8 bits) at the 7th byte in the UUID.
+We modify this and use the following structure where the 7th & 8th bytes in the UUID are enum XORed with bytes 5 & 6.

-`xxxxxxxx-xxxx-TTxx-xxxx-xxxxxxxxxxxx`
+`xxxxxxxx-YYYY-TTTT-xxxx-xxxxxxxxxxxx`

 Where:

-- TT is the Class ENUM 0bNNNN_NNNN (0-255)
+- TTTT is the Class ENUM 0bNNNN_NNNN_NNNN_NNNN (0 - 65,535) XORed with YYYY

-Using this enum it makes it possible to determine what model the UUID is just by the UUID.
+- YYYY are the bytes to be XORed with the Class ENUM to produce the identifying bytes

+XORing bytes 7 & 8 with bytes 5 & 6 of the Typed UUID will give us back the ENUM of the Type using soley the UUID.

 ## Install